axibase/atsd/configuration/entity_views.md

 Property | Portal with a property widget for the given entity and property type.
 Chart | Portal with a time chart displaying the data for the specified metric and entity.
 Entity Property | Portal with a property widget for another entity retrieved with the property expression.
+Entity Tag | Displays the value of the specified entity tag for another entity, whose name is set in the tag of the current entity.

 ### Formatting